 • Identify whether a telephone is associated with the extension.
 If a telephone is associated with a Mailbox extension, when a caller transfers from PARTNER Messaging to that extension, the call is sent to the extension's telephone.
+The Message Waiting Light on the telephone lights if a message is left in the Mailbox.
 If a telephone is not associated with the extension, the call is sent directly to the extension's mailbox.
 A Mailbox extension without a telephone is frequently referred to as a Guest Mailbox.
 A Guest Mailbox can be used by traveling sales people (who don't have telephones and who are frequently out of the office) to receive and retrieve messages.
+See "About Guest Mailboxes" on page 47 for more information.

 - Administer a Directory Listing or Recorded Name.
 Users and callers can use up to a 10-letter Directory Listing to address messages or transfer calls.
 The mailbox user's name can also be recorded.
 The System Manager and the mailbox user can record a name, but only the System Manager can administer a Directory Listing for an extension. - Administer the Message Length and Mailbox Size.
 The Message Length is the maximum amount of time available for a caller to leave a message.
 It is also the maximum length of a message the user can create when sending, replying to, and forwarding a message.
 The Mailbox Size is the maximum amount of message storage time available in a mailbox. - Administer Outcalling.
 Outcalling permission can be turned On or Off.
 The Outcalling feature dials up to five designated telephone numbers or pager/beeper numbers to notify a user that a new message has arrived in the user's voice mailbox.
 Users who use Outcalling are notified about new messages (all messages or only Priority messages) whether they are at their desks, on the road, or at alternate work locations. - Program the Mailbox Language.
 The Mailbox Language is the language users hear after they log in to their mailbox.
 It is programmed for each Mailbox extension and can be administered for any of the supported languages, regardless of the Language Mode or language(s) that have been programmed for the system. - Administer Record-a-Call.
 Record-a-Call is a feature that allows users at internal extensions to record their conversations in their mailbox while active on a call.
 This feature is available only if the communications system is PARTNER ACS Release 3.0 or later. - Administer Phantom Mailbox Property.
-Available in Release 6.0 or later, the Phantom mailbox capability allows messages left for a Phantom mailbox to be deposited in a different mailbox.
+Available in Release 6.0 or later, the Phantom mailbox capability allows messages left for a mailbox extension to be deposited in a different mailbox.
 Messages are not left in the Phantom mailbox, but are left in the destination mailbox you specify.
 This feature can be used to assure messages are forwarded to an active mailbox when a mailbox becomes vacant.
 It can also be used to provide a common mailbox for two extensions, each with a different greeting.
+In Release 7.0 or later, multiple mailbox extensions can share the same destination mailbox, so that a single, common mailbox can be used for multiple extensions, all with different greetings.